-Data management planning (DMP) is too often considered as a burden and bureaucratic procedure.
-However, the DMP is a useful tool that helps researchers to better prepare for the research process and to identify potential risks.
-DMP also has significant pedagogical potential, and with DMP’s organizations can develop the infrastructure and services needed to conduct research.
+Data management planning (DMP) is too often considered a burden and a bureaucratic procedure.
+However, a data management plan is a useful tool that helps researchers prepare more effectively for the research process and identify the potential risks.
+DMP also has significant pedagogical potential and, in collaboration with DMP organisations, can develop the infrastructure and services needed to conduct research.

 (Tämä artikkeli on saatavilla myös suomeksi.)

 Text: Mikko Ojanen

 Increasingly, it has been acknowledged that research data management (RDM) is an integral part of the research project.
 However, effective RDM does require systematic planning.
 The importance of planning in advance – in other words, writing a data management plan (DMP) in good time – cannot be emphasised enough.

 The hiccups in the research process – described in the previous sections of this article series – are only the tip of the iceberg when it comes to the problems of RDM.
 Typically, and all too often, the challenges faced in the processes can be traced back to poor planning.
 It is the rule rather than the exception that RDM related tasks remain hidden, and researchers must cover the costs from their project’s resources –often with their own time and money.
 DMP is central to overcoming these problems.

 It is the rule rather than the exception that RDM related tasks remain hidden, and researchers must cover the costs from their project’s resources.

 DMP as a versatile tool for the researcher